jmhodges/ports/README.md

-Local Ports
+# Local Ports
-=

 I'm running MacPorts on my OS X box.
 These are some Portfiles I've been adding to my system.

-If you check this repo out as, say, `/Users/jmh/ports`, and you want to add it to MacPorts you would just have to add the line

-    file:///Users/jmh/ports/

-to the the file `/opt/local/etc/macports/sources.conf`.
-This line should go above the `rsync://` line already there.
-This allows you to override ports in the remote repository with your local one.

-And then you're done.
+## Installation

+    $ rake

+This will generate the PortIndex, install a new MacPorts source pointing at this directory, and set up a Git post-commit hook to regenerate the PortIndex any time you commit Portfile changes.

 Now you can `sudo port install guile19` and all sorts of goodies.
+For a list of available local ports, try `rake list`.
+To manually update the PortIndex (or to fix the Git hook, or the sources list), just run `rake` again.

 Fork and add your own.